Last Updated on July 22, 2024 by Kittredge Cherry

 The prayer matches the colors of the rainbow flag with the seven models of the queer Christ from Patrick Cheng’s book “From Sin to Amazing Grace: Discovering the Queer Christ.”

-The prayer is available in 26 languages: the original English, plus Spanish, Arabic, Chinese, Dholuo, Dutch, Estonian, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Lakota, Latin, Latvian, Malay, Polari, Polish, Portuguese, Romanian, Russian, Slovenian, Tagalog and Ukrainian.
+The prayer is available in 29 languages: the original English, plus Spanish, Arabic, Chinese, Dholuo, Dutch, Estonian, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Lakota, Latin, Latvian, Malay, Polari, Polish, Portuguese, Romanian, Russian, Slovenian, Tagalog and Ukrainian.
 More translations are welcome.

 War turns out to be the motivation for some of the translations.
-The Ukrainian version came after the Russian invasion in 2022, and people brought an Arabic translation to Q Spirit after Israel invaded Gaza in 2023.
-“It’s sad that human nature makes people wait until war breaks out before the need for communication and translation becomes urgent.
-But I prefer to see the war-time translations as an act of redemption, compassion and deep humanity,” Cherry said.
+Hebrew and Arabic translations were posted simultaneously in late 2023 to show support for LGBTQ people affected by violence in Israel and Gaza.
+The Ukrainian version came after the Russian invasion in 2022.
+“Human nature makes people wait until war breaks out before the need for communication and translation becomes urgent.
+But I choose to see the war-time translations as an act of redemption, compassion and deep humanity,” Cherry said.
 She makes an effort to post simultaneous translations for both sides of any war.

 Rainbow Christ Prayer: Full version